-The sheer joy of solitude is something that mostly introverts experience.
+The sheer joy of solitude is something that most introverts experience.
 Although some might view introversion as a disadvantage, the fact is there are numerous advantages of being an introvert.
-We may not enjoy chatting with random strangers or wasting our time in social gatherings or even going out to the world unless we have to, but we have our own unique set of skills, qualities and advantages that allows us to live a happy successful life in our own way.
+We may not enjoy chatting with random strangers or wasting our time in social gatherings or even going out to the world unless we have to, but we have our own unique set of skills, qualities, and advantages that allows us to live a happy successful life in our own way.

 Are you an introvert?

 Do you feel you are different?

 Do you enjoy your own company?

 Do you feel tired of talking too much or being with people for too long?

 Congratulations!
 You’re probably an introvert.
 Introverts like me, prefer to spend their time in a calm environment with minimal stimulation.
 While socializing, we often feel drained and feel the need to be alone to recharge ourselves.
 Why?
 Our mind reacts to dopamine in a completely different way than how extroverts react.